-I would like to take this opportunity to thank the members of the System for their confidence in the System management during the past year.
+I would like to take this opportunity to thank the members of the System for their patience and confidence in the ORS staff, whose dedication, commitment to the System and diligent work helped to ensure the System's continued success during the past year.
 I also want to express my gratitude to the Board of Administration for its dedicated effort in supporting the staff through this past year.
-Finally, I would like to thank the City staff for their support and the consultants and ORS staff for their dedication, commitment to the System and for their diligent work to assure the System's continued successful operation.
+Finally, I would like to thank the City staff for their support, as well as and the consultants.